danny-baker/deploy-beast-datascience-vm/README.md

-# Deploy a BEAST datascience virtual machine on Azure, using Bicep
+# Deploy a BEAST data-science virtual machine on Azure, using Bicep
 This guide will help you customise and deploy (almost) any virtual machine from Microsoft Azure, preconfigured for data science applications, with a running Jupyter Hub server out-of-the-box accessible via HTTPS.

 This is an example of deploying cloud infrastructure-as-code using a new domain specific language called [Bicep](https://github.com/Azure/bicep).
 The [OS image](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro) is Linux Ubuntu 18.04 and is specially setup for data science with 150GB of goodies including native support for Python, R, Julia, SQL, C#, Java, Node.js, F#.
 If you don't know linux, don't worry: it autoruns a Jupyter Hub server giving you instant (secure HTTPS) access to Jhub from the browser of your local machine.
 Deploying in seconds, you will have access to beast VMs with up to 416 cores, 11000+ GB RAM, 32TB SSD disks, Nvidia Tesla T4/M60/V100 and AMD MI25 GPU/TPUS, and 1800+ MBit/s internet speeds.
 Pricing for VMs ranges from 1 cent to 120 $USD/hr and a free trial gets you $200 USD of credit for 30 days, with some important caveats.